 Mietsu Shipyard Ruins / Sano Tsunetami Memorial Museum

 Here you can take a look at the ruins of Mietsu Shipyard, which was owned by the Saga Domain who is said to have led Japan's modernization.
-The museum displays the materials related to Tsunetami Sano.
+The museum displays the Pamphlets related to Tsunetami Sano.

 Karatsu Castle (Karatsu City)

 This symbolic castle in Karatsu was built by the first lord of Saga Domain, and took seven years to complete.
 It is also known by the name of Maizuru Castle.

 Nagoya Castle Ruins and Battle Camp Site (Karatsu City)

 Okawachiyama Pottery Village / Nabeshima Domain Kiln Park (Imari City)

 The pottery kiln of the Nabeshima Domain used to be located in this area.
 A guard house, which protected the secrets of making Imari porcelain ware, ascending kilns, the potter’s houses and other old buildings are recreated here to showcase the history.